-Political relations between Germany and North Korea date back to when the Democratic People’s Republic was founded on 9 September 1948.
+Political relations between Germany and North Korea date back to the period immediately after the Democratic People’s Republic of Korea was founded on 9 September 1948.

-Germany is not engaged in bilateral development cooperation with North Korea but humanitarian aid has played an important role in bilateral relations in recent years.
-This was, however, terminated by the North Korean government in 2006.
-Since then, assistance has continued in the form of development-oriented emergency and transitional aidunder the umbrella of the EU.
-German Agro Action is one of the main humanitarian organizations active in North Korea.
-The Red Cross has also conducted a number of German-funded projects.
+Germany is not engaged in bilateral development cooperation with North Korea.
+Humanitarian aid has played an important role in bilateral relations in recent years, but this was terminated by the North Korean government in 2006.
+Since then, assistance has continued in the form of development-oriented emergency and transitional aid under the umbrella of the EU.
+German Agro Action is one of the main humanitarian organisations active in North Korea.
+Bread for the World, Caritas and the German Red Cross have also conducted a number of German-funded projects.

-There is some interest in German culture in North Korea, mainly in classical music and literature, but cultural and education work is highly restricted by the requirement that official permission be obtained for any activities and by prior censorship.
+The North Korean side shows some interest in German culture, mainly in classical music, films and literature, but cultural and education work is highly restricted by the requirement that official permission be obtained for any activities and by prior censorship.